iyer-karthik/black-tea.github.io/teaching.md

 layout: default
 ---

-This page contains the course website for a class that I taught at University of Washington, Seattle.
+This page contains the course website for an undergraduate class on Multivariable Calculus which I taught at the University of Washington, Seattle.

 ----------------
-## Instructor
+## Math 324, Fall 2015
 ----------

-#### Math 324, Fall 2015
 This page contains the course syllabus, the homework schedule, a course calendar and links to review material for Math 324 for Fall 2015.
 Each week, I will be posting homework assignments and other review materials.
 Please check back regularly.